LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 After analysing the measurement results, it can be seen that the selected sensors are only partially suitable for the previously defined requirements.

 In general, further digital and analogue sensors should be characterised with the developed framework.
-In particular, the use of analogue Hallbach sensors with separate bias voltage should be evaluated, as a simplified characterisation procedure can be applied due to the lack of a base offset.
+In particular, the use of analogue magnetic field sensors with separate bias voltage should be evaluated, as a simplified characterisation procedure can be applied due to the lack of a base offset.

 In the following, methods will be shown with which it is nevertheless possible to use these sensors.